LeurisMorel/lambda-pdf-converter/README.md

 - **Scale Automatically**: Handles thousands of simultaneous conversions without configuration
 - **Privacy Focused**: Your documents never leave your AWS account
 - **Deployment Flexibility**: Choose between Docker-based approach or Lambda Layers
+- **Maximum Reusability**: Unlike embedded n8n-only solutions, this modular approach can be used with any system that can make HTTP requests

 ## 💰 Cost Breakdown